Ajay Kumar Tripathi: Land Rights

 Anita Agrawal, Chhattisgarh & Others v.
 The State of Chhattisgarh, dealt with the legality and validity of a notification issued by the State Government of Chhattisgarh under Section 30(2) of the Right to Fair Compensation and Transparency in Land Acquisition, Rehabilitation and Resettlement Act, 2013.
-The Petitioner challenged the Notification’s validity because it had a fixed multiplier of 1 for calculating the compensation for the land acquired in the rural area throughout the state.
+The Petitioner challenged the Notification's validity because it had a fixed multiplier of 1 for calculating the compensation for the land acquired in the rural area throughout the state.
 Justice Tripathi held that the existing notification denied fair compensation to poor landowners in remote areas.
 Fixation of fixed multiplier of 1.10 in respect of all lands from rural area which were 25 or more kilometers away from urban area in absence of any such guideline or policy depicted colourable exercise of discretion as well as total non-application of mind and it was contrary to the Constitutional mandate under Article 14.

-Directing the State to provide fair compensation to all such persons whose lands had been acquired, and a multiplier of 1.00 had been used for calculating the compensation, he commented on the State’s right to exercise power as follows:…the question is not about the power of the State Government to issue such notification, the question is the manner in which such power has been exercised which can also be levelled as mindless exercise of power since by restricting the multiplier factor to 1.00, the State is obviously trying to treat all landowners as one.
-This will deny to the poor land owners of the remote villages, fair compensation and rehabilitation, which is the primary object behind the new Land Acquisition Act of 2013.